mPulseMedia/streamEditor/doc/v1/autodesk.md

 <a name="ux_notes"></a>
 ## UX Notes

 * End-users may employ an 'easter egg' to enable chapter edit mode.
 Simply tap **Control-Key**.
-This may be disabled when site is live.
+This may be disabled when the site deployed.
 * The overlay position & visibility are not correct.
 * We have not yet extracted thumbnails for each Chapter, but use the video's single thumbnail.
-* No markser appear on the player's timeline.
+* No diamond-chapred marker appears on the player's timeline.
-* Chapter have a start and end time; they are not just the start-time.
+* Chapters have a start and end time; they are not just the start-time.
 * If end-users move the playhead dragging the player's timeline or clicking within the transcript, the chapter that contains it is not made active.